 All payments are made by electronic funds transfer (EFT).
 You must provide your banking details to receive the concession.

-- homeowner-occupiers, retirement village residents and residential park residents who have previously received a Cost of Living Concession payment will be paid by the end of August 2020.
+- homeowner-occupiers, retirement village and residential park residents will receive their 2021/22 concession payment in August 2021.
+New homeowner applicants will be paid upon approval.